besmera/besmera.github.io/src/F15-CSCI355/IntroToMongoDB.md

 ## Practice (1 of 2)

 1. Create a view showing the values of the product on hand.
-	* No option to do this with find... more later.
+	* No option to do this with find.
+Must aggregate.

 <!---
 db.product.aggregate([{$project:{ prodvalue : {$multiply: ["$qty", "$price"]}}}]);